web3ui/web3uikit/README.md

 <!-- # 👩‍🔬 Advanced setup

 It's possible to install all functionalities of web3uikit by installing `web3uikit` as a dependency.
 But, you may choose to only install certain modules (as listed below). -->

+# 🏗️ New Components

+Remember to follow steps from [CONTRIBUTE.md](https://github.com/web3ui/web3uikit/blob/master/CONTRIBUTE.md) to setup your local environment.

+## Want to add new component ?

+-   run `pnpm new` in terminal and follow the interactive steps to generate templates for a new component.

+## Want to add new icon ?

+-   Add the svg file(s) to `web3uikit/packages/icons/src/lib/svgs/` (remember to give meaningful filename, as filename gets converted to icon name)
+-   run `pnpm run icons:create` in terminal and your icon is created. 🔥
+-   To verify your newly added icon run `pnpm storybook-build`.
+Once storybook is open, navigate to `8.ICONS/Gallery` and search for your icon.

+## Want to add a new Chain Logo ?

+-   run `pnpm plop "ChainLogo" -- --name "<CHAIN NAME HERE>" --color "<BACKGROUND COLOR HERE>"`

+    example => `pnpm plop "ChainLogo" -- --name "ethereum" --color "#396993"`

+-   Now in your code editor navigate to `web3uikit/packages/core/src/lib/Illustrations/images/chains`, here a new file must be created with your chain name, in this file replace `<></>` with your chain `svg code`.
+-   To verify your newly added chain logo run `pnpm storybook-build`.
+Once storybook is open:
+    -   navigate to `6.Graphic`, and your chain logo should be added to `Illustration` and `CryptoLogo` component.
+    -   navigate to `4.UI/CryptoCards`, and your chain logo should be added here as well. 😃

 # 📦 Packages